fostroll/mordl/README.md

 Any tagger in our pipeline may be replaced with a better one if you have it.
 The weakness of separate taggers is that they take more space.
 If all models were created with BERT embeddings, and you load them in memory simultaneously, they may eat up to 9Gb on GPU.
-Or even more, if you use them as a part of a multiprocess server (for example, as a part of *Flask* application).
-In that case, during loading you have to use params **device** and **dataset_device** to distribute your models on various GPUs.
+If it does not fit to your GPU, during loading, you can use params **device** and **dataset_device** to distribute your models on various GPUs.
 Alternatively, if you need just to tag some corpus once, you may load models serially:

 ```python
 tagger = UposTagger()